How to Create and Sell Digital Planners Online

 The best PLR printable stores succeed because their owners take the time to find the right design tools.
 One of my personal favorites is Adobe’s InDesign.
 It’s flexible enough to use for planner layouts and typography art, which is great for those in the printables field.

 InDesign has a rather steep learning curve, though, so it’s important to stick to the basics.
 On paper, write down how you’d like your planner to look.
 Then, use Microsoft Word, Keynote, Canva, or another easy tool, or outsource the work.
 Technology concerns shouldn’t keep you from starting a low content publishing course.
 Find a method that works and stick with it.
 By following a step by step printable publishing course, you’ll be able to start developing your own line of profitable PLR journals and planners and get them up for sale on sites like Etsy.

 Market It and Make Sales

-Of all the places to profit from free PLR printables, Etsy is one of the most popular.
+Of all the places to profit from PLR Puzzles, Etsy is one of the most popular.
 While there’s a great deal of competition, there are plenty of potential customers to go around.
 If you’re a blogger, you already have a captive audience to which you can market your printables.
 If you don’t have a blog, though, you may have to run some paid traffic to get people to your storefront.